conservationtechlab/dencam/README.md

 integrated into a larger assembly that includes a weatherproof enclosure, batteries, charger controller, and external solar panels.

+# Operating System

+Currently system runs on Raspian Stretch and Buster.
+Problems have been encountered with Bullseye.

 # Installing from PyPI

     pip install dencam